-In Eastern Europe (and particularly in Poland and the Ukraine), the most popular kind of dumpling is the pierogi.
+In Eastern Europe (and particularly in Poland and Ukraine), the most popular kind of dumpling is the pierogi.
 Pierogis are made using half-moon pockets of unleavened dough, which are stuffed before being cooked in boiling water.

 When it comes to Indian dumplings, there’s one clear winner in terms of global popularity—the savory samosa.
 However, for those with a sweet tooth, the lesser-known modak is a worthy alternative.
 Crafted with a soft rice or wheat flour shell, modaks are filled with shredded coconut and jaggery (or unrefined cane sugar).
 They can be fried or steamed and served with hot ghee, and are traditionally made as an offering to the Hindu deity Ganesha.

 Fillings differ from region to region, ranging from shrimp and minced pork to chicken and vegetables.
 Wontons are usually boiled and dished into soup, or deep-fried and served with a selection of dipping sauces.

 A little larger than other dumplings, empanadas originated in Spain but have since spread to Latin America and beyond.
-The Spanish verb empanar means “to wrap in bread”, and essentially, empanadas are bread or pastry turnovers stuffed with a variety of fillings before being baked or fried.
+The Spanish verb empanar means “to wrap in bread,” and essentially, empanadas are bread or pastry turnovers stuffed with a variety of fillings before being baked or fried.

 Manti (or mantu) are found throughout Central Asia from Turkey to China.
 Thanks to their widespread popularity, these dumplings vary from region to region in terms of size and shape.
-Manti are steamed or boiled, and usually contain some kind of spiced meat—often lamb or beef, but sometimes more unusual cuts including horse meat (a staple in Kazakhstan).
+Manti are steamed or boiled, and usually, contain some kind of spiced meat—often lamb or beef, but sometimes more unusual cuts, including horse meat (a staple in Kazakhstan).

-Also known as soup dumplings, xiaolongbao are a Chinese delicacy thought to originate from the outskirts of Shanghai.
+Also known as soup dumplings, xiaolongbao is a Chinese delicacy thought to originate from the outskirts of Shanghai.
 These dumplings involve a flour skin wrapped around the filling and pinched at the top to create a distinctive rippled effect.

 Fillings differ depending on where they’re made.
 In Peru, where the dumplings originated, chopped beef, whole olives, hard-boiled eggs, and spices are traditional.
-Papas rellenas are usually served with a sauce made from ají peppers.Continue to 9 of 9 below.
+Papas rellenas are usually served with a sauce made from ají peppers.

-Gyoza are a Japanese interpretation of the Chinese dumpling jiaozi.
-Gyoza are thin-skinned, and can be deep fried or steamed.
+Gyoza is a Japanese interpretation of the Chinese dumpling jiaozi.
+Gyoza is thin-skinned and can be deep-fried or steamed.
 The most common cooking method is pan-frying, however, whereby the dumpling is fried on one side before being covered with water and steamed.
 This gives the gyoza a delicious crispy texture, enhanced by a soy sauce and sesame seasoning.